parfei/varpedia/README.md

-# assignment-3
+# VARpedia

-Group 4's prototype for VARpedia, a learning tool to help primarily NZ users to learn English terms.
-It combines visual and audio forms to create a "Creation" video package for you to learn a word using various VARK learning styles.
+VARpedia: a Linux learning tool to help primarily NZ users to learn English terms.
+It combines visual and audio forms into one package to help you learn a word using various VARK learning styles.

 Created with Scence Builder + Java OpenJDK 13, JavaFX 13 in Intellij